IB - International Baccalaureate (Etelä-Tapiolan lukio)

 We support Red Nose Day, UNICEF and other initiatives tackling injustice and inequality

-We coordinate the Group 4 Project with a school in Estonia
+We coordinate the Collaborative Science Project with Audentes upper secondary school in Estonia

 We invite applications from across the world.